truckershitch/cncjs-pendant-gamepad/README.md

 node bin/cncjs-pendant-ps3 -p /dev/ACM0 -b 250000 -clone
 ```

-_cmidgley note:_ Changing controller type does not yet adjust the gcode commands and thereby does not work across all controllers.
+_cmidgley note:_ Changing controller type does not adjust the gcode commands and thereby does not work across all controllers.
 The original pendant code was tied to grbl, and this fork will likely become tied to marlin, unless time can be found to switch to a more generic (likely configuration file) based system.

+## First use recommendation

+I recommend running cncjs-pendant-ps3 using the --fakeServer (or -f) first, as you can see the commands being sent (such as gcode or operations such as stop) without moving the actual gantry.
+This is very useful to prove that everything is working and helps as a teaching aid while getting used to using the controls.

 ----------------------------------------

-# Auto Start

-## Install [Production Process Manager [PM2]](http://pm2.io)
+# Configuring for auto-start

+There are many ways in Linux to configure auto-start on boot.
+This example shows using [Production Process Manager [PM2]](http://pm2.io):

 ```
 # Install Production Process Manager [PM2]
 npm install pm2 -g